hiddewie/osm-cycling-maps/README.md

 ```
 where `$PROJECT_DIR` is the project directory

 Let's generate a map.
-Build the image using
+Build the image specified by `Dockerfile` using
 ```bash
 docker build -t map-it .
 ```